 BootUp prepares teachers and district instructional coaches to teach elementary computer science through long-term professional development, model teaching, curricular resources, and coaching.

 PROFESSIONAL DEVELOPMENT WORKSHOPS

 BootUp’s on-site professional development instills confidence in teachers and helps them nurture a growth mindset by engaging their students.
-Our facilitators prepare teachers by delivering a foundation of computer science and computational thinking concepts, providing curriculum, and sharing pedagogical content knowledge.
+Our facilitators prepare teachers by delivering a foundation of computer science and computational thinking concepts, providing curriculum, and sharing pedagogical and content knowledge.
 Whether you’re a novice or specialist, the training you receive from BootUp provides customized instruction over time and everything you need to implement computer science for all students.

 Our collaborative approach includes hands-on learning, model teaching, peer coaching, and PLC/CoP support.
-Each PD session, models and discusses lessons in Scratch and ScratchJr and uses the TPACK framework to introduce and model technological, pedagogical, and content knowledge within a group setting.
+Each PD session models and discusses lessons in Scratch and ScratchJr and uses the TPACK framework to introduce and model technological, pedagogical, and content knowledge within a group setting.
 These projects enable students to explore their interests with code through design, music, art, animation, games, or stories.
 Educators learn how to support their students as facilitators, not lecturers, and learn where to locate additional resources to help their students.

 Professional Development Workshops Overview